thuizhou/PSweight/README.md

 `out.estimate`, and provide a sandwich standard error that ignores the variability in estimating these nuisances.

+## Link to Paper

+You can access the [paper](https://arxiv.org/pdf/2010.08893.pdf) with examples on real-world dateset.

 ## Installation

 You can install the released version of PSweight from